By Erin Wade

-By 11 p.m., with 52 percent of precincts reporting, many crowd members at the Yes on 4 watch party were confident in their side’s 6 point lead, shouting at the television, “We won!”
+Some of those at the Yes on 4 party in the Back Bay bar began shouting at the television, “We won!”

-By 11:45, Yes on 4 officials cheered in the basement bar of Lir, giving victory speeches and waving signs reading, “Tax + Regulate Marijuana.”
+By 11:45, campaign officials cheered in the basement of Lir, giving victory speeches and waving signs reading, “Tax + Regulate Marijuana.”

 “Tonight, we say to the voters of Massachusetts, thank you.
 We say to the voters of Massachusetts, you have done it again.
 You have put the state on the right path, like you did with so many other things, like civil rights, like gay marriage.
-Once again, we’re on the forefront of another great movement in America,” said Jim Borghesani, communications director for the Yes on 4 campaign, during a victory speech Tuesday night.
+Once again, we’re on the forefront of another great movement in America,” said Jim Borghesani, communications director for the Yes on 4 campaign.

-Massachusetts voters gave recreational marijuana use the green light Tuesday night, voting yes on ballot question 4 by a margin of 53.6 percent to 46.4 percent with 100 percent of precincts reporting, according to the Associated Press.
+Massachusetts voters gave recreational marijuana the green light Tuesday, approving Question 4 by a margin of 53.6 percent to 46.4 percent with 100 percent of precincts reporting, according to the Associated Press.

 “This event is, kind of, one of the more mellow ones for people like me, because we’re just here to party.
-We’re here to help educate people, but we’re hoping for a yes,” said Ian Miller, a Leafly brand ambassador.
+We’re here to help educate people, but we’re hoping for a yes,” Miller said.